carpentries/instructor-training/03-cognition.md

 ## Cognitive Load

+> For every complex problem there is an answer that is clear, simple, and wrong.
+> - H.L.
+Mencken

 *   A useful psychological basis for instructional design is *cognitive load theory*.
     *   [Sometimes criticized](https://edtechdev.wordpress.com/2009/11/16/cognitive-load-theory-failure/) as unfalsifiable
     *   But instruction based on it has been proven effective